divyasri-jegan-11/Customer-Segmentation/README.md

 ## 📈 What was the learning??

 -- got insights about handling data and how customers data help in handling the sales.
+-- learn how to handle the segmentation algorithm.